Bills Toronto Series: Original deal

 In September 2006, Tanenbaum and Rogers held a news conference, where the two men discussed bringing an NFL franchise to Toronto.
 Neither specified whether a potential Toronto team would be a new franchise or a team moved from another city.
 Tanenbaum was quoted as saying, "I'm highly interested in an NFL team and Ted is, too.
 We hope to pursue it more rigorously as soon as the NFL gives us the word."

 In October 2007, Bills owner Ralph Wilson petitioned NFL owners to allow his team to play one "home" game per year (over five years) in Canada.
 NFL commissioner Roger Goodell approved the plan, which also allowed the Bills to play a pre-season "home" game at Rogers Centre every other year of the Series (2008, 2010, 2012) for a total of eight games in Toronto.
 In February 2008, Wilson avoided questions about a possible permanent move for the Bills to Toronto while discussing "high rates" for Series ticket prices.
-The deal Wilson struck with the Toronto group allows them to bid on and relocate other available NFL franchises up for sale.
+The deal Wilson struck with the Toronto group allowed them to bid on and relocate other available NFL franchises up for sale.

-Rogers Communications reported a Series payment of CA$78 million to the Buffalo Bills in their Q1 2008 financial report, which, according to Forbes, is more than the team earned (in operating income) in 2006.
+Rogers Communications reported a Series payment of CA$78 million to the Buffalo Bills in their Q1 2008 financial report, which, according to Forbes, was more than the team earned (in operating income) in 2006.
 The series set the record for the largest gate revenue for a single event in the history of the Rogers Centre, at C$8 million, although this was later surpassed by UFC 129.